 1.6 Emergency placements

-Spenser Cottage does not accept same day Placements.
-Emergency placements may be considered in certain circumstances and is within best interest of the child/children/home.
+Spenser Cottage does accept same day Placements and these are considered in the best interests of the child/children/home.

 If there is no agreement, an emergency review must be convened within 72 hours of the placement commencing, to consider if the placement is suitable.